Herding stochastic autonomous agents via local control rules and online global target selection strategies: Target dynamics

 \section{Target dynamics}

-Taking inspiration from \cite{nalepka_first_2017}, we assume that, when interacting with the herders, targets are repelled from them and move away in the opposite direction, while in the absence of any external interaction, they randomly diffuse in the plane.
-Specifically, we assume targets move according to the following stochastic dynamics
+Taking inspiration from \cite{nalepka_first_2017}, we assume that, when interacting with the herders, \target{} agents are repelled from them and move away in the opposite direction, while in the absence of any external interaction, they randomly diffuse in the plane.
+Specifically, we assume \target{} agents move according to the following stochastic dynamics

-where $V^{(i)}_r(t)$ describes the repulsion exerted by all the herders on the $i$-th target, $W^{(i)}(t)=[W^{(i)}_1(t), W^{(i)}_2(t)]^\top$ is a 2-dimensional standard Wiener process and $\alpha_b\in\mathbb{R}$ is a positive constant.
-We suppose the distance travelled by the targets depends on how close the herder agents are and model this effect by considering a potential field centred on the $j$-th herder given by ${v}^{(i,j)}={1}/{(\lVert \underline x^{(i)} - \underline y^{(j)} \rVert)}$, exerting on the targets an action proportional to its gradient \cite{pierson_controlling_2018}.
-Specifically, the dynamics of the $i$-th target agent is influenced by the reaction term
+where $V^{(i)}_r(t)$ describes the repulsion exerted by all the herders on the $i$-th \target{} agent, $W^{(i)}(t)=[W^{(i)}_1(t), W^{(i)}_2(t)]^\top$ is a 2-dimensional standard Wiener process and $\alpha_b>0$ is a constant.
+We suppose the distance travelled by the \target{} agents depends on how close the herder agents are and model this effect by considering a potential field centred on the $j$-th herder given by ${v}^{(i,j)}={1}/{(\lVert \underline x^{(i)} - \underline y^{(j)} \rVert)}$, exerting on the \target{} agents an action proportional to its gradient \cite{pierson_controlling_2018}.
+Specifically, the dynamics of the $i$-th \target{} agent is influenced by the reaction term

-where $\alpha_r\in\mathbb{R}$ is a positive constant.
+where $\alpha_r>0$ is a constant.
 Possible modelling uncertainties in the repulsive reaction term \eqref{eq:Target_repulsion} can be seen as being captured by the additional noisy term in \eqref{eq:target_nalepka}.

-Notice that according to \eqref{eq:Target_repulsion} every target feels the influence of all the herders.
+Notice that according to \eqref{eq:Target_repulsion} every \target{} agent feels the influence of all the herders.
 Nevertheless, we assume that each herder only chases one target at a time as explained below.
-The position of the $i$-th target when it is chased by the $j$-th herder will be denoted as $\underline{\Tilde{x}}^{(i,j)}$ or in polar coordinates as $(\Tilde{\rho}^{(i,j)},\Tilde{\phi}^{(i,j)})$.
+The position of the $i$-th \target{} agent when it is targeted by the $j$-th herder will be denoted as $\underline{\Tilde{x}}^{(i,j)}$ or in polar coordinates as $(\Tilde{\rho}^{(i,j)},\Tilde{\phi}^{(i,j)})$.